RicSala/next-boilerplate/README.md

 -   Use the shadcn colors as they are.
 -   Then, after project is more advanced, fine tune the colors and create the variants you need.
     This is also good for not rely too much on colors to emphasize, but on other ways like shadows, borders, icons, width, etc.

+Some approaches I am considering:

+-   Work with [DaisyUI] (https://daisyui.com/) instead of shadcn (more themes and colors, but doesn't use Radix)
+-   Use [Tailwind Colors] (https://tailwindcss.com/docs/customizing-colors) to create the colors and variants for shadcn programatically (shadcn would need to be modified)